 Promise Pastures Herding and Training facility

-Promise Pastures Herding and Training facility The real stock dog training facility in North LA.
+Promise Pastures Herding and Training facility The stock dog training facility in North LA.
 Training herding, agility, obedience for 30+ years A herding, training and trialing facility.

 I am dedicated to the development and training of all dogs.
 (I do not work herding with some breeds not familiar with) The facility is equipped for all types of stock training, ranging from small pens and calm sheep to large fields and light sheep.
 No matter what the skill level of dog and handler, we have what you need!
 Ducks are also available for training/trials